Tawana Bain’s Vision for Today’s Woman

 When Tawana Bain relocated from Miami to Louisville for her job in telecommunications in 2004, she had no intention of staying.
 A native of Rochester, New York, Tawana describes herself as someone who has always been drawn to the frenetic pace of big cities.
 But the turning point for Tawana happened during Derby week.

-“I understood the richness of the community with that week of the Kentucky Derby in 2005, and I made the decision that I would stay and learn the lay of the land, and I am very grateful I did, because Louisville is an amazing community.”
+“I understood the richness of the community with that week of the Kentucky Derby in 2005, and I made the decision that I would stay and learn the lay of the land.”
 Since then, Tawana has become a successful entrepreneur who owns AFM Threads — a clothing boutique — NAC, which is a project management firm, and the Black Jockeys Lounge in downtown Louisville.
-She is also the founder and board chair of GEDDI, the 501c3 organization responsible for several accelerator programs including the Black Fashion Exchange, which invests in the business community by helping aspiring Black retailers acquire the resources needed to open their own boutiques.
+She is also the founder and board chair of GEDDI, the 501c3 organization responsible for several accelerator programs including the Black Fashion Exchange.

 What attracted you to Today’s Woman?